blitzard7/MasterDetailPageDemo/README.md

   </StackLayout>
 </ContentPage>
 ```
+Next you need to create a new ContentPage for your master page.
+This page shows a list of items.
-Create a new ContentPage for your master page, where you will bind your menu items as an ItemSource in a ListView.
+Create a class for your menu items and bind them as an ItemSource in the ListView of your MasterPage.xaml.
-You will find an example of a master page in this project.
+You will find an example of a master page in this project [MasterPage](MasterDetailPageDemo/src/MasterDemo/MasterDemo/MasterPage.xaml).
-After setting up you MasterPage.xaml you have to create a class for your menu items.
-Then you need to set up a ViewModel for your MasterPage, containing an ObservableCollection of your menu items.
+The next step is to create a view model for your MasterPage, containing an ObservableCollection of your menu items.
-At the end you have to declare the MasterPage and the DetailPage in your MainPage.xaml as follows:
+The last step is to declare the MasterPage and the DetailPage in your MainPage.xaml as follows:
 ``` xaml
 <MasterDetailPage xmlns="http://xamarin.com/schemas/2014/forms"
                   xmlns:x="http://schemas.microsoft.com/winfx/2009/xaml"